Arts and Activities

 We recognise that ICT skills are imperative for today’s children.
 Not only will they need ICT skills in their eventual workplace, but they will need them at secondary school too.
 Our Computing curriculum ensures that Hatherop pupils are skilled in their use of various programs, as well as seeing the advantages of using a PC or tablet, whether for internet research or for producing good quality work.

-We have interactive whiteboards in all classrooms and we have laptops and iPads for the children in every classroom.
-This equipment is not only used in ICT lessons, but it is used appropriately for other subjects too.
+We have interactive whiteboards in all classrooms and chromebooks, iPads and laptops for the children in every classroom.
+This equipment is not only used in ICT lessons but it is used appropriately for other subjects too.

-As we are sited in a beautiful part of the country, we really encourage children to learn what is going on in the countryside around them.
-We regularly visit the Ernest Cook Trust Woodland School and we have good links with local farms.
+As we are sited in a rural area, we encourage all children to learn what’s going on in the countryside around them.
+We regularly visit the Ernest Cook Trust Woodland School and we have links with local farms.

 We elect a new School Council twice a year.
 Children who wish to stand make a speech to the whole school and explain what they would do if they were elected.
 Everyone in the school has a vote and the successful candidates become our School Council.